Managing API Keys

 - One key per environment.
 Separate keys for development, staging, and production make it easy to revoke a key in one environment without affecting others.

 - One key per service.
-If multiple backend services call the Koji API, each should have its own key for easier auditing and rotation.
+If multiple backend services call the Koji API, each should have its own key for easier auditing and independent revocation.

-- Store keys in environment variables or a secrets manager.
-Never in source code.
+- Never commit keys to version control.
+Use environment variables or a secrets manager.

 - Monitor the Last Used timestamp.
-Keys that have not been used in months may be orphaned and should be revoked.
+Revoke keys that have not been used in 90+ days.

 Related Articles